-40 Years Ago: John Fogerty Releases ‘The Blue Ridge Rangers’ Album
+When John Fogerty Went Solo With ‘The Blue Ridge Rangers’

-Released in April 1973 and originally credited to the Blue Ridge Rangers – not Fogerty (who wanted to put his Creedence legacy far behind him) – the album is a grab-bag of songs.
+Released in April 1973 and credited to the Blue Ridge Rangers -- not Fogerty, who wanted to put his Creedence legacy far behind him -- the album is a grab-bag of songs.
 Some were written by country legends like Jimmie Rodgers and Hank Williams; some are traditional numbers, adapted by Fogerty in the style of those masters.

 It doesn’t always fall together.
-The cover of Williams’ ‘Jambalaya (On the Bayou),’ a Top 20 hit, is fun.
-So is the swampy take on the traditional number ‘Workin’ on a Building.’
-And the gassed-up cover of the R&B oldie ‘Hearts of Stone,’ another Top 40 single, shuffles along to a CCR-style rhythm.
+The cover of Williams’ "Jambalaya (On the Bayou)," a Top 20 hit, is fun.
+So is the swampy take on the traditional number "Workin’ on a Building."
+And the gassed-up cover of the R&B oldie "Hearts of Stone," another Top 40 single, shuffles along to a Creedence-style boogie rhythm.
 But several of the country classics come off uninspired and more like impressive technical exercises than genuine heartfelt songs.